Nuvali’s Republic

 Something the CWC and maybe other wakeboarding facility

-in the Philippines and in the World does not have,
+and in the World does not have,

 Riders’ photos are taken at registration,